 Together, we can develop a plan to keep your investments aligned with your goals also taking into account whether your portfolio resides in a taxable or tax-sheltered account, as rebalancing could result in a taxable event.

 Bottom line: Rebalancing can help you reach your financial goals

 Building wealth requires focusing on investment objectives over time and avoiding timing mistakes that could throw your portfolio off track.
-Regardless of one’s risk tolerance, maintaining the discipline of portfolio rebalancing can help investors stay focused on their objectives, which is particularly important in today’s environment.
+Regardless of one’s risk tolerance, maintaining the discipline of portfolio rebalancing can help investors stay focused on their objectives.

 Could your portfolio benefit from rebalancing?

-Reach out to your Ameriprise financial advisor to schedule a meeting today.
-They’ll review your investment mix and determine if rebalancing makes sense for your situation.
-If it does, they’ll develop a personalized rebalancing approach to bring your asset allocation back in line with your long-term financial goals.
+Reach out to us to schedule a meeting today.
+We’ll review your investment mix and determine if rebalancing makes sense for your situation.
+If it does, we’ll develop a personalized rebalancing approach to bring your asset allocation back in line with your long-term financial goals.